Chair, Associate Professor Darren Craig

 PHYS 361.
 Solid State Physics and Nanotechnology.
 Bonding and structure of crystals, electronic properties of insulators, semiconductors, metals, and superconductors, limits of smallness, molecular assembly, and nanoscale physics.
 Prerequisite: PHYS 344 or CHEM 371.
 Alternate years.
 (2)

 PHYS 362.
 Plasma Physics.
 Introduction to plasma physics including definition of a plasma, single particle and guiding center motions, fluid descriptions, waves, instabilities, and applications of plasma physics in space and astrophysics, controlled thermonuclear fusion, and industry.
 Pre or Corequisite: PHYS 342.
 Alternate years.
 (2)

 PHYS 366.
 Particle Physics and Cosmology.
 Elementary particles, fundamental interactions, conservation laws and symmetries, big bang cosmology, dark matter and dark energy.
 Prerequisite: PHYS 334.
 Alternate years.
 (2)

 PHYS 494.
-Seminar.
+Senior Seminar.
 Study of the wider cultural significance of physics including its historical development; its relationship to other disciplines; its philosophical interpretations; its place in a Christian worldview; and one's stewardship toward society.
 Independent study and classroom presentation.
 Prerequisite: senior standing in the major.
 (2, lin)

 *Not applicable to physics major or minor.